wp-plugins/bft-autoresponder/readme.txt

 From version 2.0 you can send immediate newsletters.

+From version 2.2 you can add attachments to your autoresponder emails

 **Built-in integration with [Contact Form 7](http://wordpress.org/plugins/contact-form-7/ "Contact Form 7")** **Built-in integration with [Jetpack Contact Form](http://wordpress.org/plugins/jetpack/ "Jetpack")**